oliviajindi/ECE-209AS/README.md

 Qilin Gu is responsible for coding 2(a), 3(a-c) and 3(f-i).

-The code creates a environment class to initialize the setting and function definition.
+The code creates an environment class to initialize the setting and function definition.

-To get the result for each question, you juest need to run the 209_pset_2.py to see the results.
+To get the result for each question, you juest need to run the 209_pset2.py to see the results.